 Extra kudos to the PuttOut which comes with a string carry bag.

 A putting mat can double up as a training aid that gives you feedback on your alignment and stroke mechanics.
-The top three picks in this review will gives you great feedback to work on your putting setup and stroke.
+The top three picks in this review will give you great feedback to work on your putting setup and stroke.

 Yes – sorry not too many of the options have a ball return mechanism.
 These tend to come with lower quality golf practice mats.